illuminatech/config/README.md

 or via service container you will interact with [[\Illuminatech\Config\PersistentRepository]] instance getting values modified by database data.

+> Note: this extension does not provide built in service provider for application config substitute as it might be not desired for particular application, while [[\Illuminatech\Config\PersistentRepository]] usage is not limited with this task.

 ## Configuration items specification <span id="configuration-items-specification"></span>